Exploring Regional Differences in Climate Change

 Description

-annual minimum temperatures Most people understand that significant climate changes are predicted in the next century, but they may not be aware that these changes will likely vary regionally.
-Using climatological data from the University of New Hampshire's EOS-WEBSTER, users will obtain annual predictions for minimum temperature, maximum temperature, precipitation, and solar radiation for Minnesota and California to explore this regional variability.
-Data will span the years 2000 through 2100.
-Users import the data into a spreadsheet application and analyze it to interpret regional differences.
-Finally, users download data for their state and compare them with the other two states to answer a series of questions about regional differences in climate change.
+Most people understand that significant changes in climate are predicted in the next century, but they may not be aware that these changes will likely vary regionally.
+Using modeled climatological data from the University of New Hampshire's EOS-EarthData, you will obtain modeled, annual predictions for minimum temperature, maximum temperature, precipitation, and solar radiation for Minnesota and California.
+This will enable you to explore climate change's impacts on two very different regions.
+Data used in this chapter will span the years 2000 through 2100.
+You will import the data into a spreadsheet application and analyze it to interpret regional differences.
+Finally, you will download data for a third state of your choice and compare the new data with the first two states in order to answer a series of questions about the regional differences in climate change.

 This chapter is part of the Earth Exploration Toolbook.
 Each chapter provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 Students should begin on the Case Study page.